IBM/SalesEnablement-PowerVS-L3/docs/Part 4/01 Introduction.md

    - Open an instance console
    - Delete the instance
    - Capture and export an image of the instance

+Note, the options above may vary depending on the operating system of the PowerVS instance.

 In addition, some instances can be modified.
 Depending on core type, operating system, etc., a client can: